dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 Set `options.sidecar_start = False` when an API caller should require a pre-started sidecar instead of starting one.
-Set `options.use_sidecar = False` only for explicit foreground compatibility runs.
+Set `options.use_sidecar = False` only for deprecated foreground compatibility runs during the release window.

 When `sidecar_wait_result` is `True`, API calls with `api_return_type` return the requested `polars`, `pandas`, or `arrow` object by materializing completed